 - Date unknown.
 Active; focal plane 23 m (75 ft); white flash every 9 s.

 Approx. 20 m (66 ft) round tower, painted with red and white horizontal bands.
-João Leitão has a 2013 photo, a 2010 photo is available (fifth photo on the page), it appears (quite small) in the lower left corner of a photo of the Mayara lighthouse (previous listing), and the lighthouse can be seen in a Google satellite
+João Leitão has a 2013 photo, a 2010 photo is available (fifth photo on the page), and the lighthouse can be seen in a Google satellite

 view.
 This lighthouse guides vessels into